top of page

 August 2019: Professor Albro presents at the 16th International Symposium on Computer Methods in Biomechanics and Biomedical Engineering: "Computational Models of Growth Factor Delivery to Engineered Cartilage Tissues."

-July 2019: The Albro Lab receives NSF Project Grant from Biomechanics and Mechanobiology (CMMI 1906469) entitled, "Mechanobiological Activation of Latent TGF-Beta in the Intrinsic Repair Capacity of Musculoskeletal Tissues."
+July 2019: The Albro Lab receives an NSF award from Biomechanics and Mechanobiology (CMMI 1906469) entitled, "Mechanobiological Activation of Latent TGF-Beta in the Intrinsic Repair Capacity of Musculoskeletal Tissues."

 June 2019: Sedat Dogru is selected as a finalist for the Ph.D. student paper competition at the ASME SB3C Conference for his abstract, "Concentration Dependent TGF-Beta Internalization Rate in Engineered Musculoskeletal Tissues."